 for Play Therapists provides further information.

-explain how play works as a therapy.
+and papers explain how play works as a therapy.